questaware/microemacs/src/microemacs.md

 $sscroll       Smooth scroll
 $status        Status of the last editor command
 $uarg          ESC arg to command
-$usesofttab    != 0: Expand tabs to to spaces
 $version       This program version
+$winnew        A window is newly created
 $wintitle      Write only; Change the window title
 $wline         Number of lines in the current window
 $work          # of buffers modified or not yet read
 $wraphook
 $writehook
 $xpos          X position on the screen